dte324/dte324.github.io/tableau/tableauIndex.md

 [Home](../index.md)

 In addition to creating several Tableau dashboards on financial trends, engineering review processes, container vulnerabilities, and marketing trends, I experimented with Tableau's annimation features when they were first released in 2020.
 Check out some videos I made early in the pandemic.
+Click on any of the video images below to watch them.

 ## COVID-19 Surge, February 2021
 [![COVID-19 Surge, February 2021](https://img.youtube.com/vi/mOjBFOxikio/0.jpg)](https://youtu.be/mOjBFOxikio)